russross/blackfriday/README.md

     to use 2 backslashes it the end of the line.\\

 *   **Includes**, support including files with `{{filename}}` syntax.
 This is only done when include is started at the beginning of a line.
+The filename is specified with forward slashes `/`.

 *   **Code Block Includes**, use the syntax `<{{code/hello.c}}[address]`, where address is the syntax described in <https://godoc.org/golang.org/x/tools/present/>, the